SEND and Inclusion at St Peter's Infant School

 The SEND Team – Roles & Responsibilities:

 I am responsible for the co-ordination of Special Educational Needs & Disabilities throughout the School.
 It is my job to ensure that, as a school, we are following the Code of Practice https://www.gov.uk/government/publications/send-code-of-practice-0-to-25 as well as ensuring all practice in school is in line with our Special Educational Needs & Disabilities Policy.
-I also liaise regularly with staff to ensure that children are given the most appropriate support/resources for their individual needs.
+I liaise regularly with staff to ensure that children are given the most appropriate support/resources for their individual needs as well as relevant parents to lsiten, support and advise them as they seek to support their child.
 A large part of my role is to work closely with external agencies (see section below) to gain specialist advice and support for individual children.
-I work to support children in school identified as benefitting from the support of the ‘Draw and Talk’ programme for children who may be facing difficult situations.
 I also ensure that any requests for information on individual children are passed onto the relevant agencies and that parents are kept fully informed of this.

 Miss Keely Mason - Emotional Literacy Support Assistant (masok035@stpeters.medway.sch.uk)